North Nowra

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, North Nowra had a median income among taxpayers of $48,349 and an average income of $59,212.
-These figures are lower than the national averages of $52,390 (median) and $65,215 (average), respectively.
-They also compare to regional NSW levels of $52,390 (median) and $65,215 (average).
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income for North Nowra as of September 2025 would be approximately $52,633, with the average being around $64,458.
-According to 2021 Census figures, incomes in North Nowra rank modestly, between the 27th and 29th percentiles for household, family, and personal incomes.
-Income distribution data shows that 33.5% of locals (2,011 people) fall into the $1,500 - 2,999 category, which is consistent with broader trends across the surrounding region showing 29.9% in the same category.
-Housing affordability pressures are severe in North Nowra, with only 82.9% of income remaining after housing costs, ranking at the 28th percentile.
+AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023 shows North Nowra had a median income among taxpayers of $48,349 and an average level of $59,212.
+This is lower than national averages of $52,390 (median) and $65,215 (average).
+As of March 2026, current estimates based on Wage Price Index growth would be approximately $53,339 (median) and $65,323 (average).
+According to the 2021 Census figures, household, family, and personal incomes in North Nowra rank modestly between the 27th and 29th percentiles.
+Distribution data shows that 33.5% of locals (1,968 people) fall into the $1,500 - 2,999 income category.
+Housing affordability pressures are severe in North Nowra, with only 82.9% of income remaining after housing costs, ranking at the 28th percentile nationally.

 Frequently Asked Questions - Income